daryllxd/lifelong-learning/programming/ruby/rails/deployment.md

 Phusion Passenger: Integrated directly into Apache/Nginx.

 Capistrano: Automates the: uploading of Ruby code, installing libraries, setting up the app’s databse, starting and stopping daemons.

+Redis/Memcache: Memcache/Redis = Key-value stores.
+Memcache in memory, redis is memory + HDD.
+It can store differnet types.